bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 But realistically speaking, right?

-Mike Schmidt: 00:24:19

-So

 Sjors Provoost: 00:24:19

-anybody who wants to change will have to do it themselves or hire somebody to do it for them.
+So anybody who wants to change will have to do it themselves or hire somebody to do it for them.
 And then even though they've written all the code, they're still screwed because now they need to convince people that it's worth reviewing and worth merging.
 But even if people think it's conceptually a good idea, the review part is still gonna keep you in limbo for a very long time.